 Beaver Creek Campground, located on the northwest shore of Priest Lake, is 48 miles north of the town of Priest River.
-Beaver Creek has 41 campsites.
+Beaver Creek has 41 campsites and a group site that can accommodate up to 35 people.
 The roads and campsite parking spurs are paved.
 The campground also has a swim beach with an area enclosed by swim buoys.
 Access to the beach is by a steep trail or steep steps.
 Hemlock and cedar provide shade.
 The elevation is 2,500 feet.

 A day use area has parking for 20 cars.
 The beach is reached by walking 150 feet on a steep trail (it is difficult for people with access needs to get there).

 $52.00 season pass